 Implementation Responsibility Documentation Timeline Members of Policy Council are encouraged to Policy Council Parent September participate in the Parent Committee at their Member Committee to May respective school providing two-way Minutes communication between the Parent Committee and Policy Council.
 All Policy Council reports are made available and reviewed at Parent Committee meetings.
 Policy Council members are encouraged to take an active role at their local school to support and promote planned parent activities.
-Policy Council Member Parent Committee Meeting Sign In Sheets September to May Policy Council members assist with dissemination of information to the community about program services and in identifying community resources and potential volunteers.
+Policy Council Member Parent Committee Meeting Sign- In Sheets September to May Policy Council members assist with dissemination of information to the community about program services and in identifying community resources and potential volunteers.
 Policy Council Member Policy Council Minutes September to May The Policy Council appoints a Grievance Committee to assist the program and foster good community relations.
 The Grievance Committee hears grievances from the community or parents and presents their findings to the Governing Body.
-Policy Grievance Committee Minutes As needed
+Policy CouncilGrievance Committee Grievance Committee Minutes As needed

-REFERENCE: Program Governance REQUIREMENT: 1304.50 (e) The Parent Committee must carry out at least the following minimum responsibilities:
+REQUIREMENT: 1304.50 (e) The Parent Committee must carry out at least the following minimum responsibilities:

-- 1)-Advise staff in developing and implementing local program policies, activities, and services; - 2)-Plan, conduct, and participate in informal as well as formal programs and activities for parents and staff; and - 3)-Within the guidelines established by the governing body, Policy Council, or Policy Committee, participate in the recruitment and screening of Early Head Start and Head Start employees.
+- 1) Advise staff in developing and implementing local program policies, activities, and services; - 2) Plan, conduct, and participate in informal as well as formal programs and activities for parents and staff; and - 3) Within the guidelines established by the governing body, Policy Council, or Policy Committee, participate in the recruitment and screening of Early Head Start and Head Start employees.

-Implementation Responsibility Documentation Timeline Parent Committees are formed at each school site where there is a Head Start or Early Head Start classroom. • Teacher • Parent Educator Parent Committee Minutes September The Parent Committee participates in selecting and planning activities to be held for parents throughout the year. •-Teacher •-Parent Educator Parent Interest Survey Parent Committee Minutes Proposed Parent Activity September
+Implementation Responsibility Documentation Timeline

+Parent Committees are formed at each school • Teacher Parent September

+site where there is a Head Start or Early Head Parent Committee

+Start classroom.
+Educator Minutes

+The Parent Committee participates in • Teacher • Parent September

+selecting and planning activities to be held for Parent Interest

+parents throughout the year.
+Educator Survey

+Parent

+Committee

+Minutes

+Proposed

+Parent

+Activity

-Plan At the Parent Committee meeting, a staff ← Teacher •- Flyer At least member or a Policy Council representative, •-Parent • Sign-in once a provides parents with program updates and Educator Programme sheet quarter solicits input on services and activities.
-In Minutes addition, information on the selected topic is presented to the parents.
-Parent Committee members that are part of •-HS/EHS • Contact Log As needed the Policy Council Personnel Committee are Director • Interview invited to participate in the •- HS/EHS Log screening/interviewing of applicants for Specialist •-List of advertised positions. •- HS/EHS Candidates Support Staff
+Plan At the Parent Committee meeting, a staff member or a Policy Council representative, provides parents with program updates and solicits input on services and activities.
+In addition, information on the selected topic is presented to the parents.
+TeacherParentEducator FlyerSign-in sheet Minutes At least once a quarter Parent Committee members that are part of the Policy Council Personnel Committee are invited to participate in the screening/interviewing of applicants for advertised positions.
+HS/EHS Director HS/EHS Specialist HS/EHS Support Staff Contact Log Interview Log List of Candidates As needed

-REFERENCE: Program Governance REQUIREMENT: 1304.50(f) Policy Council and Parent Committee Reimbursement
+REQUIREMENT: 1304.50(f) Policy Council and Parent Committee Reimbursement